 Priority Pass™ Select Access

 Cardholders get access to over 600 Priority Pass airport lounges around the world.
-10 free lounge visits are provided per year.
+10 free lounge visits are provided per year; non-lounge experiences are excluded.
 After that, the entry fee will be $27 per person.

 You’ll need to manually enroll in this benefit, and you’ll receive your Priority Pass Select card within 10-14 business days.